 Low-Carb Mediterranean Shrimp over Spinach (Video)

 This Low-Carb Mediterranean Shrimp over Spinach is easy, quick, and delicious!
 This shrimp dinner idea is low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, South Beach Diet friendly, and dairy-free.
-Use the Diet-Type Index to find more recipes like this one.
+Use Seafood Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make